ruevaughn/swapi-app/README.md

 ```

 This will deploy my-feature-branch to herokus master branch so you can try it out.
 Ideally this would be done in staging but.... yeah that's a little out of scope here.

+# Developing or contributing
+I know no one is going to do this but for the sake of just in case or someting like that i'm adding all this.

+## Fork the repo or download the .zip file
+To get the repo, simply download the zip, fork it, or git clone it.
+It's pretty sweet I recommend both starring it AND forking it AND adding to it!

+### Testing

+### Debugging
+I use pry - I am now going to test pry-debugger as I haven't had the time before.

+#### Pry-doc
+In Order to pry-doc into your gems, I run ```yard config --gem-install-yri``` so as described below YARD automagically adds new gems docs and files at your fingertips.

+Yard
+As of YARD v0.9.2:

+RubyGems "--document=yri,yard" hooks are now supported.
+You can auto-configure
+YARD to automatically build the yri index for installed gems by typing:

+    $ yard config --gem-install-yri

+See `yard config --help` for more information on RubyGems install hooks.

+You can also add the following to your .gemspec to have YARD document your gem
+on install:

+    spec.metadata["yard.run"] = "yri" # use "yard" to build full HTML docs.

+#### .pryrc